HassounLab/PER_BRENDA/README.md

 **Overview**<br>
 Aggregating bulk enzyme information from BRENDA Enzymes is accessible through both a SOAP interface and text file.
 Currently, the SOAP interface requires an extensive knowledge of the provided methods, and for bulk enzyme data applications repeated queries of the text file are costly in terms of time and efficiency.

-PERBRENDA converts the provided BRENDA text file into a JSON structure which mirrors BRENDA's structure.
+PER BRENDA converts the provided BRENDA text file into a JSON which mirrors BRENDA's structural organization.
 This intuitive design allows a user to quickly and easily perform queries for desired information across various enzymes.
-Additionally included is the BRENDAExtract interface which allows for simple query requests from a template.
+The parsed output JSON can then be traversed for EC numbers, categories, subcategories, and fields of the JSON.

 # Dependencies
 `Python 3.8`